fast-data-manipulation: Fast Data Manipulation

 collapse provides the following functions for fast manipulation of (mostly) data frames.

-• fselect is a much faster alternative to dplyr::select to select columns using expressions involving column names. get_vars is a more versatile and programmer friendly function to efficiently select and replace columns by names, indices, logical vectors, regular expressions or using functions to identify columns.
+• fselect is a much faster alternative to dplyr::select to select columns using expressions involving column names. get_vars is a more versatile and programmer friendly function to efficiently select and replace columns by names, indices, logical vectors, regular expressions, or using functions to identify columns.

 • rowbind efficiently combines data frames / lists row-wise.
 The implementation is derived from data.table::rbindlist, it is also a fast alternative to rbind.data.frame.

-• join provides fast class-agnostic and verbose table joins.
+• join provides fast, class-agnostic, and verbose table joins.

-• pivot efficiently reshapes data, supporting longer, wider and recast pivoting, as well as multi-column-pivots and taking along variable labels.
+• pivot efficiently reshapes data, supporting longer, wider and recast pivoting, as well as multi-column-pivots and pivots taking along variable labels.

 • fsubset is a much faster version of subset to efficiently subset vectors, matrices and data frames.
-If the non-standard evaluation offered by fsubset is not needed, the function ss is a much faster and also more secure alternative to [.data.frame.
+If the non-standard evaluation offered by fsubset is not needed, the function ss is a much faster and more secure alternative to [.data.frame.

-• ftransform is a much faster version of transform, which also supports list input and nested pipelines. settransform does all of that by reference, i.e. it modifies the data frame in the global environment. fcompute is similar to ftransform but only returns modified and computed columns in a new data frame.
+• ftransform(v) is a much faster version of transform, which also supports list input and nested pipelines. settransform(v) does all of that by reference, i.e. it assigns to the calling environment. fcompute(v) is similar to ftransform(v) but only returns modified/computed columns.

 • roworder is a fast substitute for dplyr::arrange, but the syntax is inspired by data.table::setorder.